-Cell and Gene Therapy Market Size and Forecast 2025 to 2034
+What is the Cell and Gene Therapy Market Size?

 Cell and Gene Therapy Market Key Takeaways

-• In terms of revenue, the global cell and gene therapy market was valued at USD 7.79 billion in 2024.
+- In terms of revenue, the global cell and gene therapy market was valued at USD 8.94billion in 2025.

 Cell and gene therapies (CGTs) provide substantial advancements in patient care by treating or perhaps curing a variety of illnesses that have previously been untreatable by small molecule and biological medicines.
 The FDA in the United States has approved more than 20 CGTs during the past 20 years, and many of these one-time therapies range in price from US$37,500 to US$2 million per shot.
 Given the high financial outlay and patient expectations of these life-saving pharmaceuticals, it is essential that manufacturers provide integrated services across the whole supply chain to enable efficient biomanufacturing processes and smooth logistics and minimize uptake barriers.